 The Assessment Credential program will conclude on December 31, 2022.
 Additional assessment professional development is available in the Anthology Academy.

-Those seeking to earn recognition for their professional development in Assessment are invited to complete all lessons of the Assessment Credential Curriculum, which includes videos, resources, homework assignments, and receiving feedback from your consultant.
-If haven't done so yet and you're interested in enrolling in the Assessment Credential Certificate, you can enroll today.
+Those seeking to earn recognition for their professional development in Assessment are invited to complete all lessons of the Assessment Credential Curriculum, which includes videos, resources, homework assignments, and receiving feedback from a consultant.

-This certificate indicates that you understand foundations of assessment and have demonstrated the ability to develop quality assessments of your own.
+This certificate indicates that you have demonstrated an understanding of the foundations of assessment and the ability to develop quality assessments of your own.

-Review the following curriculum and complete all associated tasks in order to be eligible.
+Review the following curriculum and complete all associated assignments in order to be eligible.
 Once complete, please email our staff at assessmentcredential@CampusLabs.com.

-Our staff will review your application and contact you to confirm your eligibility.
-If eligible, you will receive the certificate, signed by our Vice President of Campus Success, Annemieke Rice.
+Our staff will review your application and project work and contact you to confirm your eligibility.
+If eligible, you will receive a certificate of completion.